Rizwan-Ishaq/SocialGraphPage/index.md

 <h4 id="ac02">The Time-Transcending Influence of Plato and Aristotle</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_01.png?raw=true) <br>
-_Network of the Philosophers Subject to "The Time-Transcending Influence of Plato and Aristotle"_
+_Network of the Philosophers Subject to "The Time-Transcending Influence of Plato and Aristotle"_ <br>

 Plato and Aristotle have had so much impact on subsequent thinkers that they - in terms of the Louvain-algorithm - are more a part of a community which spans over a way larger period of history, than the community of the ancient Greeks.
 The more you examine this group, the more diverse it seems.
 Apart from Plato and Aristotle claiming the majority of the spotlight, philosophers like Descartes, Hobbes, Aquinas, Francis Bacon - and Isaac Newton are in this community.
 One general denominator is that there are very few philosopher from past the 17th century - with a seemingly majority of philosophers from the Middle Ages (the two groups from the years 500 to 1500).

 <h4 id="ac03">The Impact of Kant</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_03.png?raw=true) <br>
-_Network of the Philosophers "Impacted by Kant's Ideas"_
+_Network of the Philosophers "Impacted by Kant's Ideas"_ <br>

 As seen in this network Kant has had a great impact - but not only that: he seems especially to have had an impact on philosophers in the years to come.
 The network is mainly consists of people succeding Kant.
 This would probably be what we would expect, but it is quite fascinating to be confirmed in our assumptions.

 <h4 id="ac04">The Impact of Marx</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_06.png?raw=true) <br>
-_Network of the Philosophers "Impacted by Marx' Ideas"_
+_Network of the Philosophers "Impacted by Marx' Ideas"_ <br>

 Here, the image is almost a replica of the previous